heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 ### Running from Source

 **Note:** Running from source is not intended for production environments.
-If doing so, **you accept the risk** of running with publicly known credentials and TLS certificates if you accidently use the development configuration of the server.
+If doing so, **you accept the risk** of running with publicly known credentials and TLS certificates if you accidentally use the development configuration of the server.

 It is likely that you only need to run the server from the source if you are a contributor to the policy engine project.